parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/install_and_setup.md

 ## Installation
 ---

-`pchain_client` is an available tool for users on Unix/Linux, MacOS, and Windows operating systems.
-Simply download the pre-built binary corresponding to your platform and install the `pchain_client`.

-Here are the simple steps to install `pchain_client`:
+The `pchain_client` tool is accessible to users operating on Unix/Linux, MacOS, and Windows systems.
+To install `pchain_client`, simply download the pre-built binary that corresponds to your specific platform and proceed with the installation.
+Here are the straightforward steps to follow:

-- Open a web browser and go to [release page](https://github.com/parallelchain-io/pchain-client-cli/releases).
+1. Open a web browser and navigate to the [release page](https://github.com/parallelchain-io/pchain-client-cli/releases).
-- Follow the link to download pre-built binary available for your platform.
+2. Locate and download the pre-built binary that is compatible with your platform.
-- Run the downloaded file.

-**NOTE:**
+3. Execute the downloaded file to initiate the installation process.

-If this is your first time using `pchain_client`, you need to setup `$PCHAIN_CLI_HOME` in environment variables to specify the home path.
-See more [here](https://chlee.co/how-to-setup-environment-variables-for-windows-mac-and-linux/).
+Please note that if this is your first time using `pchain_client`, it is necessary to set up the `$PCHAIN_CLI_HOME` environment variable to specify the home path.
+For detailed instructions on setting up environment variables on Windows, Mac, and Linux systems, please refer to this resource: [here](https://chlee.co/how-to-setup-environment-variables-for-windows-mac-and-linux/).

 ## Running pchain_client
 ---

-Upon first use of `pchain_client`, you will be prompted to set up a password to protect your account keypairs.
-Please note that this password can be different from the password you used in ParallelChain Explorer.
-Alternatively, you can skip the password protection by simply pressing Enter.
+To check if `pchain_client` is intalled properly, run the following command:
 === "Linux / macOS"
     ```bash
     ./pchain_client --version